-His brother’s treatment had brought them to South Africa.
-The two found a new home courtesy of South African non-profit called Kids Haven.
+In fact, it was his brother’s treatment that brought them to South Africa.
+The two found a new home courtesy of a South African non-profit organisation called Kids Haven.

 Sickle cell disease has a tendency of delaying the growth of its patients during puberty.
 However, it is not clear if that alone contributed to Caleb’s stunted growth.
-He literally stopped growing at the age of 14.
+Having been hindered by undiagnosed disability, Caleb literally stopped growing at the age of 14.

-The determined bodybuilder at 110 centimeters tall and a 40kg weight is not scared of competing with bodybuilders bigger and taller than he is.
+The determined bodybuilder at 110 centimetres tall and a 40kg weight is not scared of competing with bodybuilders bigger and taller than he is.

 As an ardent body trainer, he spends 5 days a week in his local gym in Johannesburg.
 He can squat 30kg (4st 7lb) and lift 10kg (1st 6lb).
 The strong personality says he strives to improve each day with exercises and lifting heavier weights.

-Caleb Mutombo says he definitely faced physical and social challenges when he started taking bodybuilding a little more serious.
+According to Caleb Mutombo, he definitely faced physical and social challenges when he started taking bodybuilding a little more serious.
 Amidst the negative comments and disbelief in him, he knew he owed it to himself to be the best he dreamed to be.

-Instead of proving points to his nay sayers, Caleb is more concerned with inspiring people through his life, physical limitations and budding career in bodybuilding.
+Instead of proving points to naysayers, Caleb is more concerned with inspiring people through his life, physical limitations and budding career in bodybuilding.

 His motivation earned him a body training sponsorship from Trinergy Health and Fitness.
 Ryan Manthe, co-owner of the fitness centre read Mutombo’s story in the papers and decided to find and work with him.

-Last year the young man came third in a local bodybuilding competition.
-He says having bigger competitors did not intimidate him.
+Last year, the young man came third in a local bodybuilding competition.
+He said having bigger competitors did not intimidate him.